TruewindIT/cordova-android-exercises-plugin/README.md

 ### Known Issues

 *   **iOS Authorization Status:** In some cases, the `authorizationStatus(for:)` method may return `.sharingDenied` even after the user has granted permissions in the Settings app.
 This issue may be related to the provisioning profile or HealthKit entitlements.
-*   **Potential iOS Risks:** The current Swift code omits `[weak self]` in closures, which may cause retain cycles.
-Additionally, the removal of explicit thread safety may cause race conditions during result aggregation.

 # Author
 Developed by Henrique Silva at Axians DC Low-Code